 Major decisions concerning changes in the Constitution and the dissolution of the Society or any other decisions defined as "major" by the Executive Committee shall be proposed to the General Assembly by the General Secretary.
 The General Secretary shall notify the members thirty days before the assembly and circulate the agenda and - in the case of changes in the Constitution - the proposed amendments.
 Changes in the Constitution of the Society can only be implemented after a majority vote of two thirds of the participants of the Assembly.

-In some circumstances (e.g. election of the Chairman, General Secretary, Treasurer) a vote by correspondence can be organised.
-Anonymity will be ensured.
+In some circumstances (e.g. election of the Chairman, General Secretary, Treasurer) a vote can be organised either by correspondence or using a virtual voting system.
+Anonymity and security of the voting system will be ensured.
 At least two months will be allowed between notification and voting.
-Votes are collected by either the Chairman or the General Secretary.
+Votes are collected by the Chairman or the General Secretary or by an appointed Secretariat proposed by the Executive Committee.
 At least two officers of the Executive Committee must be involved in the counting procedure.